KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework12.md

 - b) If a connected component was has an odd number closed walk then we know that cycle requires a minimum of 3 colors for a valid coloring or else two adjacent vertices would have the same color.
 This can be used as a counter example to disprove or prove a graph is not 2-colorable or bipartite. $\checkmark$

 - c) To 2-color any tree, select two colors, $color_1$ and $color_2$.
 Assign the parent a color, then assign all descendants the other color.
 Then continuously alternate the colors each generation.
+This is possible because tree graphs are acyclic, meaning there doesn't exist a cycle in the graph, so we don't have to account for even or odd cycles.

-- d) If $T$ has an edge that connects two same colored vertices, that means there exist an odd number closed cycle in $T$ and that isn't consistent with what the theorum states, so one side of the *iff* is false.
+- d) If all edges in $T$ connect different colored vertices(assuming we are only using two colors), then we know $T$ is 2-colorable and we know 2-colorable graphs have an even number of closed cycles.
+This is consistent with the theorum.

-    If all edges in $T$ connect different colored vertices(assuming we are only using two colors), then we know $T$ is 2-colorable and we know all 2-colorable graphs have only even number closed cycles.
-This is consistent with the theorum.$\checkmark$
+    If $T$ has an edge that connects two same colored vertices or an additional third color to get a valid coloring, that means there exist an odd number closed cycle in $T$ and that isn't consistent with what the theorum above, so the *iff* doesn't hold in these cases.$\checkmark$

 ---
 ---